solarecho3/shakespeare/README.md

 ## development notes
 - 25 Jan 23. adam. initializing the repository, architecural design, white paper framing.

-	We've chosen the Model-View-Controller as the base design in order to prepare this library for scaling to new datasets and implementations.
+	We've chosen the Model-View-Presenter as the base design in order to prepare this library for scaling to new datasets and implementations.
 The repository will come complete with a well-defined wiki, licensing, and other scale requirements.
 We want to try and future-proof the design from initialization.
+This design may change as the advantage becomes apparent.